Tyler Bey: Dallas Mavericks (2020–2021)

 Bey was selected 36th overall in the 2020 NBA draft by the Philadelphia 76ers.
 Shortly after he was traded to the Dallas Mavericks alongside Josh Richardson in exchange for Seth Curry.
 He was signed on November 30, 2020.
 His deal was converted to a two-way contract for the season, meaning he would split time with the Mavericks’ NBA G League affiliate, the Texas Legends.
 On February 2, 2021, it was announced Bey would have his first assignment at the NBA G League, going to the Long Island Nets as the Legends opted out of the G League restart.

 Rio Grande Valley Vipers (2021–2022)

 On August 25, 2021, Bey signed with the Houston Rockets but was waived on September 17.
 Nine days later, he signed a two-way contract with Houston.
 Under the terms of the deal, he split time between the Rockets and their NBA G League affiliate, the Rio Grande Valley Vipers.
 He was waived near the end of training camp.

 Bey joined the Philadelphia 76ers for the 2022 NBA Summer League.

-Ironi Ness Ziona (2022–present)
+Ironi Ness Ziona (2022–2023)

 On July 31, 2022, Bey signed with Ironi Ness Ziona of the Israeli Basketball Premier League.

+Magnolia Hotshots (2023–2024)

+On August 10, 2023, Bey signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) as the team's import for the 2023–24 PBA Commissioner's Cup.
+In 22 games, he averaged 25.8 points (3rd in the league), 13.0 rebounds (4th), 2.3 steals (2nd), and 1.2 blocks (6th) per game.

+Hapoel Haifa (2024–2025)

+In August 2024, Bey signed with Hapoel Haifa of the Israeli Basketball Premier League.

+Homenetmen Beirut (2025–present)

+In 2025, Bey signed with Homenetmen Beirut of the Lebanese Basketball League.